jsc329/ammonitorwiki/11-recordings.md

 microphone (mono).

-Next, we pretend that these four files were collected by Middle Earth monitoring equipment (one recording by equip@3, two by equip@4, and one by equip@5), and deposited in the ‘recording\_drop’ folder in the Dropbox cloud:
+Next, we pretend that these four files were collected by Middle Earth monitoring equipment and deposited in the ‘recording\_drop’ folder in the Dropbox cloud:

 ``` r
 # Write these as wave files to the recording_drop folder